-Essential oils require dilution before applying directly to skin.
+Essential oils require dilution before applying directly to the skin.
 This is easy to do when making a spray.
-When you are balancing out your dilution you want to use 2-3 drops of essential oil with equal amounts of a carrier oil, such as coconut.
+When balancing out your dilution, you want to use 2-3 drops of essential oil with equal amounts of carrier oil, such as coconut.
 Use this measurement for every ounce of water you use.
-Before spraying, shake the bottle well to combine and then apply directly to bites.
+Before spraying, shake the bottle well to combine and apply directly to bites.

-If you’ve just come back from camping only to discover your entire body is covered in mosquito bites, then you might want to hop in the bath!
+If you’ve just come back from camping only to discover your entire body is covered in mosquito bites, you might want to hop in the tub!
 Add 5-10 drops of the best essential oils for bug bites to an equal amount of carrier oil.
-Mix into water once the bath is full, to achieve the best effect.
-If you’re trying to beat the heat you can even use this technique for a cooling foot soak—just use less!
+Mix into the water once the bath is full to achieve the best effect.
+If you’re trying to beat the heat, you can even use this technique for a cooling foot soak—just use less!

-Follow the same method of adding 3-5 drops of essential oil to an ounce of carrier oil.
-You can also use any base lotions and creams you wish to.
-Then apply this directly to the bug bites, using either clean hands or a cotton bud.
+Follows the same method of adding 3-5 drops of essential oil to an ounce of carrier oil.
+You can also use any base lotions and creams you wish.
+Then apply this to the bug bites using clean hands or a cotton bud.

 DIY Bug Bite Salve

 Though the internet might tell you otherwise, avoid putting essential oils in direct contact with your skin.
-They are very potent, and many oils can cause burning or other types of irritation.
+They are very potent, and many oils can cause burning or irritation.
 This can be very painful, especially if you try to put raw oil on top of a bug bite!
-You always need to dilute essential oils first, following reputable guidelines such as those put forth by the National Association of Holistic Aromatherapists.
-You should also never use essential oil internally, so it is necessary to keep them well away from animals and small children.
+You must always dilute essential oils first, following reputable guidelines such as those by the National Association of Holistic Aromatherapists.
+You should also never use essential oil internally, so keeping them well away from animals and small children is necessary.

-When it comes to bug bites themselves, it is important to be aware of when it is necessary to seek medical attention.
-If you believe you may have been bitten by something venomous, you should seek help right away.
-Additionally, any bug bites that don’t seem to be improving, or look as though they are potentially infected should be looked at.
-Try to wear appropriate protective clothing and spray when going outdoors if you suspect there is a risk of bug bites!
+Additionally, any bug bites that don’t seem to be improving or look like they are potentially infected should be looked at.
+Wear appropriate protective clothing and spray outdoors if you suspect a risk of bug bites!